-This section analyzes the need for an orchestrator to request underlying SDN controllers for path computation even in these scenarios as well as how the TE Topology information and the path computation can be complementary.
+This section analyzes the need for an orchestrator to request underlying SDN controllers for path computation even in case the Orchestrator implements a PCE functionality, as well as how the TE Topology information and the path computation can be complementary.

-In nutshell, there is a scalability trade-off between providing all the TE information needed by the Orchestrator's PCE to take optimal path computation decisions by its own versus requesting the Orchestrator to ask to too many underlying SDN Domain Controllers a set of feasible optimal intra-domain TE paths.
+In nutshell, there is a scalability trade-off between providing all the TE information needed by PCE, when implemented by the Orchestrator, to take optimal path computation decisions by its own versus requesting the Orchestrator to ask to too many underlying SDN Domain Controllers a set of feasible optimal intra-domain TE paths.

-3.1.
-TE Topology Aggregation using the "virtual link model"
+3.2.1.
+TE Topology Aggregation